LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 ### Experience maps

+The two user journeys created for the process were

-\- billing/enquiring
+* billing/enquiring

-\- switching housing benefits
+* switching housing benefits

 Always start with an event